russmckendrick/records/content/albums/the-new-abnormal-15249054/index.md

 ---
 title: "The Strokes - The New Abnormal"
-album_artist: "The Strokes"
+artist: "The Strokes"
-album_title: "The New Abnormal"
+album_name: "The New Abnormal"
 date: 2020-05-09
 release_id: "15249054"
 slug: "the-new-abnormal-15249054"
+hideSummary: true
 cover:
     image: "the-new-abnormal-15249054.jpg"
+    alt: "The New Abnormal by The Strokes"
+    caption: "The New Abnormal by The Strokes"
-tags: ["Electronic", "Rock"]
+genres: ["Electronic", "Rock"]
-hideSummary: true
+styles: ["Alternative Rock", "Synth-pop"]
 ---

 ## Tracklisting